Aditya24jar/Hangman_Game/README.md

 This project implements a sophisticated model to play the classic word-guessing game Hangman.
 The model combines frequency analysis, statistical models, and machine learning techniques to make informed guesses and improve its performance over time.

+## Commands related to the game

+- `python hangman.py`: This command executes the Hangman game based on the participant's implementation of word guessing in `your_solution.py`.
+It allows participants to assess the performance of their solution in automatically playing the game.
+- `python hangman.py --play True`: Running this command enables participants to manually play the Hangman game.
+This interactive mode helps participants understand the mechanics of the game and how their implementation affects the gameplay.
+- `python hangman.py --sample True`: This command plays the Hangman game based on the solution provided in `char_level_rnn.ipynb`.
+It serves as a reference implementation and can be used by participants to compare their solutions against a baseline.

 ## Approach

 The model's approach is divided into three main steps: